Buy Breakdown Cover

 Try not to race your engine

 1. When starting your car from cold, do not race the engine immediately from idle.
-Allow between 5-10 seconds for the engine oil to reach the turbocharger.
+Allow between 5-10 seconds for the engine oil to reach the turbocharger, before touching the accelerator.

-2. Never operate the engine under full power until the engine oil has warmed thoroughly.
-When the lubricant is cold, it remains thick and gloopy and cannot lubricate the turbocharger effectively, until warmed and thinned.
+2. Should you let a turbo car warm up?
+The answer is yes.
+Never operate the engine under full power until the engine oil has warmed thoroughly.
+When the lubricant is cold, it remains thick and gloopy and cannot lubricate the turbocharger effectively.

 Check your oil regularly